-McHorney and colleagues^{20,21} presented early versions of 2 quality-of-life assessments to determine the need and value of treating swallowing disorders.
+McHorney and colleagues presented early versions of two quality-of-life assessments to determine the need and value of treating swallowing disorders.
 The SWAL-QOL is a validated, 44-item tool and is described in detail in Chapter 5.
 The SWAL-CARE is a 15-item tool that assesses quality of care and patient satisfaction and is also described in Chapter 5.
 The SWAL-QOL and SWAL-CARE may help clinicians to focus on the patient's treatment and determine treatment effectiveness.
-The work of McHorney21 found that the SWAL-QOL and SWAL-CARE were related primarily to oral transit duration and total swallow duration.
+The work of Mc-Horney found that the SWAL-QOL and SWAL-CARE were related primarily to oral transit duration and total swallow duration.

-The tangible effects of early dysphagia intervention are ill-defined.
 In general, the lack of control groups, the undefined effects of diseases, and the lack of long-term follow-up data limit the statements that can be made about the true effects of early dysphagia intervention.
-Nonetheless, the clinical evidence gathered by those treating patients with dysphagia on a day-to-day basis suggests that intervention improves quality of life.
-The absence of prospective, controlled, randomized research should not suggest that swallowing programs using the CSE or other programs such as the MBS (see Chapter 6) or the FEES (see Chapter 6) should not be continued.
-On the contrary, studies such as that by Odderson et al22 and Mahler et al23 provide strong arguments for continued early intervention in dysphagia.
+Nonetheless, the clinical evidence gathered by those treating patients with dysphagia on a dayto-day basis suggests that intervention improves quality of life.
+The lack of prospective, controlled, randomized research should not suggest that swallowing programs using the CSE or other programs such as the MBS (see Chapter 6) or the FEES (see Chapter 6) should not be continued.
+On the contrary, studies such as that by Odderson et al and Mahler et al provide strong arguments for continued early intervention in dysphagia.
 Early on, Odderson et al looked at pneumonia rates before and after initiating a CSE program in a hospital setting.

-Aspiration pneumonia rates in patients poststroke were substantially reduced after an early intervention swallowing program was initiated.23
+Aspiration pneumonia rates in stroke patients were substantially reduced after an early intervention swallowing program was initiated.

-Mahler and colleagues23 studied Parkinson disease and found that a program focusing on strengthening laryngeal closure to reduce glottic incompetence and strengthen the ability to cough showed prolonged positive effects on speech and swallowing.
-Additional research is needed to provide further evidence for programs that focus on dysphagia intervention to include a data acquisition format that offers an opportunity to assess the contributions of the larynx to aid in the reduction of aspiration pneumonia, length of hospital stays, and readmissions to hospitals due to swallowing-related problems.
+Mahler and colleagues studied Parkinson disease and found that a program focusing on strengthening laryngeal closure and cough showed prolonged positive effects on speech and swallowing.
+Additional research is needed to provide further evidence for programs that focus on dysphagia intervention to include a data acquisition format that offers an opportunity to assess their contribution to reduction of aspiration pneumonia, length of hospital stays, and readmissions to hospitals due to swallowing-related problems.